vzerkin/empire-trunc/empy/README.txt

-INSTALL information for empyre -- cmattoon, 10/13/2008
+INSTALL information for empy -- cmattoon, 10/13/2008

-This is 'empyre', a set of python classes and functions for use with the nuclear modeling code EMPIRE.
+This is 'empy', a set of python classes and functions for use with the nuclear modeling code EMPIRE.

 A recent version of python (2.*) is needed, along with NumPy